ddev/ddev/docs/content/users/usage/faq.md

 This almost always means NFS is enabled in your project, but NFS isn’t working on your machine.

-Start by completely turning NFS off for your projects with `ddev config --nfs-mount-enabled=false && ddev config global --nfs-mount-enabled=false`.
+Start by completely turning NFS off for your projects with `ddev config --performance=default && ddev config global --performance=default`.
 Then later, [get NFS working](../install/performance.md#using-nfs-to-mount-the-project-into-the-web-container).
 NFS can be a big performance help on macOS and traditional Windows, and not needed on Linux or Windows WSL2.
-Most people on macOS and Windows use Mutagen instead of NFS because of its vastly improved performance, so instead of trying to fix this you can disable NFS and enable Mutagen by running `ddev config --nfs-mount-enabled=false --mutagen-enabled`.
+Most people on macOS and Windows use Mutagen instead of NFS because of its vastly improved performance, so instead of trying to fix this you can use Mutagen which is enabled by default.
+On Linux you can enable Mutagen for the project by running `ddev config --performance=mutagen` or globally `ddev config global --performance=mutagen`.

 ### Why are my Apache HTTP → HTTPS redirects stuck in an infinite loop?